avb-academy/avb_academy/content/01_milan/02_control/_index.de.md

 {{% /notice %}}

 <!-- Milan AVB comes with a specification how to configure and monitor the devices.
 This is specified in the *AVB/TSN Discovery, Enumeration, Connection management, and Control* protocol (ATDECC). -->
-Milan AVB enthält eine Spezifikation, wie Geräte konfiguriert und {{< termbase "monitor">}} werden.
+Milan AVB enthält eine Spezifikation, wie Geräte konfiguriert und {{< termbase "Monitor">}} werden.
 Diese ist im *AVB/TSN Discovery, Enumeration, Connection management, and Control* Protocol (ATDECC) festgelegt.

 <!-- The three main tasks are: -->
 Das Protokoll erfüllt drei Hauptaufgaben: